davesmeghead/visonic/README.md

 I connected the 3.75v pin on the panel to the Vcc (3.3v) on my device, gnd to gnd and Tx to Rx, Rx to Tx.
 4 wires and that's it.
 It just worked!
 Some users have found that they only have 5 volts available and they need 3.3 volts and so need to use a DC supply regulator (with 2 10uF Capacitors) to generate the 3.3 volts and then they also need a logic level shifter between the 5 and 3.3 volt TTL levels.

+#### Baud rate
+Different panel firmware versions uses different baudrates.
+This needs to be set in either the Ethernet/RS232 connection or the USB/RS232 connection.
+I believe that these are:
+17.133 and below - baudrate is 9600
+18.XXX and above - baudrate is 38400

 ## Release
 This Component is compliant with the new Component format within the Home Assistant structure.